 A completed application and exhibits are due electronically.
 Applications may be submitted anytime between October 2 and December 15, 2023.
 LATE OR INCOMPLETE APPLICATIONS WILL NOT BE ACCEPTED.

 Research and site visits for qualified organizations.
 Once applications have been vetted through the Beneficiary Applicant Funding Requirements (listed above) and by CFL’s Certified Public Accountant, a CFL Researcher will be assigned to qualified applicants.
 Your researcher will contact you to arrange a site visit and interview.

 CFL Beneficiary Committee meets to review and vote on applications.
 To the extent that any questions regarding an application arise, the assigned CFL Researcher will contact the relevant Applicant and the timely response by such Applicant can be critical to the outcome.
 The CFL Board of Directors will vote on the proposed slate, and agencies will be notified by phone of the outcome; confirmation letters will be sent as well.

-CFL Celebrating Life Luncheons (2023 Beneficiaries will be announced publicly at the Celebrating Life Luncheons and in marketing publicity leading up to the Luncheons).
+CFL Celebrating Life Luncheon (2024 Beneficiaries will be announced publicly at the Celebrating Life Luncheon and in marketing publicity leading up to the Luncheon).

 Checks distributed to selected beneficiaries.
 (Note: Funds must be spent by December 2025.
 Requests for an extension must be submitted in writing to CFL by January 2026 and approved by the CFL Board of Directors.)

 Applicants that are awarded a 2024 grant are required to submit Beneficiary Follow Up Reports that will include information on whether the goals of the project are being achieved, the measurable results and accounting reports of the project(s).
 (NOTE: The Beneficiary Follow Up Report form will be provided by CFL in reminder emails.):